 - Part Quality:

-Does the part being considered for in-house manufacturing require the kind of precision, quality output and regulation that demands a high-end system?
+Does the part being considered for in-house manufacturing to require the kind of precision, quality output, and regulation that demands a high-end system?
 Or do the manufacturing requirements lend themselves to a more economically priced option?

 - Capacity Demands:

 If a manufacturing company is operating at full capacity, with orders backlogged, Laser Light may need to look into whether or not laser systems integration is the best cost option for expansion and meeting increased production level demands.
 Other questions to consider in this situation include inventory management and if it is worth dealing with higher material handling demands in-house.